kibet-gilbert/co1_metaanalysis/README.md

 2. Evaluating the [Transitive Consistency Score (TCS)](https://tcoffee.readthedocs.io/en/latest/tcoffee_main_documentation.html#transitive-consistency-score-tcs) of an MSA.
 The scores generated here are usefull in filtering our sequences and in phylogenetic inference based on herogenous site evolutionary rates.

 ### Phylogenetic Inference tools.
+1. The substitution model used can be selected using [ModelTest-NG](https://github.com/ddarriba/modeltest) described by [Darriba et.al](https://doi.org/10.1093/molbev/msz189).
-1. [BMGE (Block Mapping and Gathering with Entropy)](ftp://ftp.pasteur.fr/pub/gensoft/projects/BMGE/): A tool for selection of phylogenetic informative regions from MSAs as documented [**HERE**]( http://gensoft.pasteur.fr/docs/BMGE/1.12/BMGE_doc.pdf).
+2. [BMGE (Block Mapping and Gathering with Entropy)](ftp://ftp.pasteur.fr/pub/gensoft/projects/BMGE/): A tool for selection of phylogenetic informative regions from MSAs as documented [**HERE**]( http://gensoft.pasteur.fr/docs/BMGE/1.12/BMGE_doc.pdf).
 Removes ambiguously aligned regions, highly variable (saturated) characters altimately improving overall performance of the phylogenetic reconstruction  method as described by [Criscuolo et. al. (2010)](https://doi.org/10.1186/1471-2148-10-210)
-2. [RAxML (Randomized Axelerated Maximum Likelihood)](https://cme.h-its.org/exelixis/web/software/raxml/index.html): Highly accurate, computer intensive but, a little slow.
+3. [RAxML (Randomized Axelerated Maximum Likelihood)](https://cme.h-its.org/exelixis/web/software/raxml/index.html): Highly accurate, computer intensive but, a little slow.
 Removes duplicate sequences (Headers/nucleotide-sequences) then infers the tree. described in [Stamakis et. al. (2014)]( https://doi.org/10.1093/bioinformatics/btu033)
-3. [RAxML-ng (RAxML Next Generation)](https://github.com/amkozlov/raxml-ng): a fast, scalable and user-friendly tool for maximum likelihood phylogenetic inference.
+4. [RAxML-ng (RAxML Next Generation)](https://github.com/amkozlov/raxml-ng): a fast, scalable and user-friendly tool for maximum likelihood phylogenetic inference.
 "A from-scratch re-implementation of the established greedy tree search algorithm of RAxML/ExaML" with "improved accuracy, flexibility, speed, scalability, and usability compared with RAxML/ExaML".
 Desribed by [Kozlov et. al. (2019)](https://doi.org/10.1093/bioinformatics/btz305) as having higher scoring trees than IQtree on "taxon-rich datasets"
-4. [IQtree]
+5. [IQtree](http://www.iqtree.org/doc/): An "Efficient search algorithm: Fast and effective stochastic algorithm to reconstruct phylogenetic trees by maximum likelihood".
+Has a "Ultrafast" bootstrap algorithm 10-40 times faster than RAxML, "Ultafast model selection" algorithm (ModelFinder) that is automatic, 10-100 times faster than jModelTest and ProTest, support Bid Data Analysis and other attributes as descriped by [Nguyen ect. al.](https://doi.org/10.1093/molbev/msu300).
-5. [FastTree](http://www.microbesonline.org/fasttree/): Fast and less computer intensive, but not so accurate.
+6. [FastTree](http://www.microbesonline.org/fasttree/): Fast and less computer intensive, but not so accurate.

 The resultant computer readable formats of the phylogenetic trees are either of the following [Newick](http://evolution.genetics.washington.edu/phylip/newicktree.html), [NEXUS](http://en.wikipedia.org/wiki/Nexus_file) and [PhyloXML](http://en.wikipedia.org/wiki/PhyloXML).